evmcnb/quartz/content/Pearls/Trichomoniasis.md

 **Presentation**:
 - **Strawberry cervix**
 - **pH > 4.5**
-- Vaginal discharge: offensive, yellow/green frothy
+- Vaginal discharge: offensive, **yellow frothy**
 - Vulvovaginitis
 - Usually asymptomatic in men but may cause urethritis

-NAATs gold standard
+NAATs gold standard - can do microscopy

 **Management**:
 - Refer to GUM for, diagnosis, treatment and contact tracing
-- Oral metronidazole for 5-7 days
+- Oral metronidazole 400mg BD for 5-7 days
 - Or STAT 2g metronidazole
+- No sex until both partners are treated